 Sounds like your computer needs some serious clean-up.
 Download CrapCleaner and Malwarebytes and run them.
 Run CrapCleaner first.
 If you do get Spybot, make sure it's the Spybot Search and Destroy.
 All are free.
 Spybot by itself is not.

 Even cleaning the inside of your computer will help.
 Open and vacuum out and use a blower to blow dust the vacuum can't get to.
 I turn my vacuum so it blows, but you need to stand fairly far away so you don't blow something out of its socket.
-You will need to clean the room also as it blows dust everywhere.

 Run your CrapCleaner every day and it should take care of things for a while.